Natural glutamic acid

 Glutamic acid occurs in food in two different forms:

-• In free form in plant and animal tissues – this version is the one that makes the taste seem especially aromatic.
-Food with a high proportion of glutamic acid such as cheese and ripe tomatoes enjoy a high consumer acceptance because of their intensive tastes.
-The proportion of free glutamic acid in plant or animal food increases during cooking, fermentation or ripening processes.
+- In free form in plant and animal tissues – This version is the one that makes the taste seem especially aromatic.
+Food with a high proportion of glutamic acid such as cheese and ripe tomatoes enjoy a high consumer acceptance because of their intensive taste.
+The proportion of free glutamic acid in plant or animal-based food increases during cooking, fermentation or ripening processes.

 Many food cultures have established preparing dishes with the free form of glutamic acid.
 Examples for this range from the traditional fermentation of soy sauce over the cooking of a meat stock to the maturing of a Spanish Serrano ham.
 Yeast extract also contains free forms of glutamic acids.

-The following examples demonstrate just how many food and dishes contain a relatively high proportion of free glutamic acid:
+The following examples demonstrate just how many foods and dishes contain a relatively high proportion of free glutamic acid:

 Difference between glutamic acid and monosodium glutamate

 Glutamic acid is one of many amino acids in yeast extract.
-It occurs in all protein-rich and many ripe food and is an inherent part of our daily diet.
-In yeast extract we normally find 5 per cent of glutamic acid.
-This is not to be confused with the flavour enhancer monosodium glutamate (MSG) which is an isolated pure substance of 100 per cent sodium salt of glutamic acid and according to EU food law ranks among the flavour enhancers and additives.
+It occurs in all protein-rich and many ripe foods, and is an inherent part of our daily diet.
+In yeast extract we normally find 5 percent of glutamic acid.
+This is not to be confused with the flavour enhancer monosodium glutamate (MSG), which is an isolated pure substance of 100 percent sodium salt of glutamic acid, and according to EU food law ranks among flavour enhancers and additives.
+MSG does not have a characteristic taste or aroma of its own, but is merely added to supplement, enhance, or modify the original taste and/or aroma of a food.